nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bm_storage.rst

    :local:
    :depth: 2

+The Storage library provides abstractions for reading, writing, and erasing non-volatile memory (NVM).

 Overview
 ********

-The Storage library provides abstractions for reading, writing, and erasing non-volatile memory (NVM).
-It supports multiple storage instances, each bound to a specific memory region, and reports operation results through user-defined event handlers.
+The library supports multiple storage instances, each bound to a specific memory region, and reports operation results through user-defined event handlers.
 Depending on the backend and runtime state, operations may be synchronous or asynchronous.

 Configuration